VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 *[{{page.linkToGithubText}}](https://github.com/VysotskiVadim/slow-unit-tests/blob/main/app/src/test/java/dev/vadzimv/slowtests/Baseline.kt)*

 **1.8** milliseconds.
-First test always takes a bit more time.
+The first test always takes a bit more time.
 Let's use those numbers as a baseline.
 I will try adding different test doubles and libraries to see what can slow tests down.

-A first letter in tests name make the execution order predictable.
+The first letter in tests names make the execution order predictable.
-All tests classes are marked with `@FixMethodOrder(MethodSorters.NAME_ASCENDING)`, so JUnit runs tests in an alphabetical order.
+All tests classes are marked with `@FixMethodOrder(MethodSorters.NAME_ASCENDING)`, so JUnit runs tests in alphabetical order.

 ## Regular objects

-How logs does it take to run two tests which operates with a real object?
+How logs does it take to run two tests which operate with a real object?

 ```kotlin
 interface Plus {